 Disaster Relief

-From Turkey to Nepal, Haiti to Morocco, we’re on the ground when disaster strikes, working with communities to not just recover but truly rebuild and come back stronger than before.
+From Venezuela to Turkey, Haiti to Morocco, we’re on the ground when disaster strikes, working with communities to not just recover but truly rebuild and come back stronger than before.
 That’s why we lead innovative, sustainable solutions, and develop local capacity to ensure that the most vulnerable people in the hardest-hit towns and cities are better prepared to mitigate future emergencies.
-We leverage a century of rescue and relief experience to launch an effective response in places like Ethiopia, Chad, and India, and throughout the Ukraine crisis, where we’ve delivered life-saving aid and medical care and equipment to those impacted by the conflict.
+We leverage a century of rescue and relief experience to launch an effective response in places like Ethiopia, Jamaica and India, and throughout the the Ukraine crisis, where we’ve delivered life-saving aid and medical care and equipment to those impacted by the conflict.

 Women’s Economic Empowerment: Imagine More